Woltvint/uu-secret-manager/README.md

 - Store secrets in an encrypted JSON file using ansible-vault
 - Automatically places secrets file in git repository root
 - List all stored secrets
+- Export secrets to CSV for backup or migration
 - Add new secrets with UUID-based placeholders
 - Replace secrets in files with placeholders (`<!secret_{uuid}!>`)
 - Reverse placeholders back to original secrets